Marco Antonio Firebaugh

 Marco Antonio Firebaugh (October 13, 1966 – March 21, 2006) was a Democratic member of the California State Assembly from 1998 until 2004.

 Early life and education

 Born in Tijuana, Baja California, Mexico, Firebaugh received a B.A. degree in political science from the University of California, Berkeley, and a J.D. degree from University of California, Los Angeles, School of Law.

 Career

 Firebaugh was elected to the California State Assembly in 1998.
 In his final term in the Assembly, Firebaugh served concurrently as Assembly Majority Leader and Chairman of the California Latino Legislative Caucus.

-Firebaugh had been seeking the Democratic nomination for a seat in the California State Senate, representing the 30th District.
+At the time of his death, Firebaugh had been seeking the Democratic nomination for the 30th district seat in the California State Senate, and was removed from the ballot.

 Personal life

 Firebaugh was a resident of South Gate, California.
 He died from complications from a liver ailment with which he was diagnosed in 2003.